 Can we overnight camp at the ranch?

 Yes, we welcome overnighters.
 You can choose to tent camp, RV camp, or rent one of our bunkhouses.
 Tent camping charge is $50 per party and RV camping is $50 per RV.
-There are two bunkhouses available for $75 each – one sleeps up to 5 people and the other sleeps up to 6.
-The $75 is for the entire group of up to 5/6 people.
+There are two bunkhouses available for $95 each – one sleeps up to 5 people and the other sleeps up to 6.
+The $95 is for the entire group of up to 5/6 people.
 You can rent one or both, depending on the size of your group.
+Groups of six or more are required to rent both bunkhouses.
 These charges help us offset the cost of cleanup and maintenance on the ranch and allow you to use our shooting range and facilities such as the porta potties, bbq, etc. for the day(s) that you are scheduled.
-We require you to arrive to the ranch between 2pm and 5pm.
+We require you to arrive to the ranch between 2pm and 5pm, during daylight hours.

 Keep in mind there is no power or running water at the ranch, so remember to bring a small generator and drinking water.
 You may also want to bring firewood, and lanterns/flashlights.
 There are several picnic tables for your use.
 If you’re staying in a bunkhouse, be sure to bring your own bedding and/or sleeping bags.
 The bunkhouses have beds with mattresses, but we do not supply bedding.

 Can we have a campfire if we ovenight?